Herk-de-Stad

-Herk-de-Stad ([ˈɦɛr(ə)ɡ də ˈstɑt]; Herck-la-Ville, [ɛʁk la vil]) is a city and municipality located in the Belgian province of Limburg.
+Herk-de-Stad ([ˈɦɛr(ə)ɡ də ˈstɑt]; Herck-la-Ville, [ɛʁk la vil]) is a municipality and city located in the Belgian province of Limburg.
 On 1 January 2018, Herk-de-Stad had a total population of 12,661.
-The total area is 42.83 km² which gives a population density of 296 inhabitants per km².
+The total area is 42.83 km2 which gives a population density of 296 inhabitants per km2.

 Besides the village of Herk-de-Stad itself, the municipality contains the communities of Berbroek, Schulen and Donk.
 Donk contains two country houses, both of the eighteenth-century, Kasteel Hamont and Kasteel Landwijk, which stands on the site of a castle established in the 12th century.

 Rock Herk

 There is an annual rock festival in the village, Rock Herk.
 There is a balanced mix of techno, drum 'n bass, electronica, alternative rock, post-rock, punk-rock, hardcore punk, metal, stoner, rock 'n roll, and related genres.
 Bands that played in the past include Stretch Arm Strong, Isis, Explosions in the Sky, New Wet Kojak, Karate, Add N to (X), Thin White Rope, Swervedriver, Spiritualized, Cosmic Psychos, Slapshot, Southern Culture on the Skids, Barkmarket, and Godflesh.